The drug addiction rate is on the rise in Southern California and when it comes to Orange County, 35% of adults have abused drugs at least once.

 Can Withdrawal Be Lethal?

-Yes, if the withdrawal isn’t treated medically, it can be lethal in severe addiction.
-However, this situation is a rare one, so there’s nothing to be afraid of.
+Yes, if the withdrawal isn't treated medically, in severe addictions, it can be lethal.
+However, these situations are rare, so there's nothing to be afraid of.

 During severe withdrawal symptoms, medical detox can be the best help you can get.
-As you will have medication assisted treatment and addiction specialists monitoring you all the time, any potential damage will be prevented clinically.
+As you will have the medication-assisted treatment and addiction specialists monitoring you all the time, any potential damage will be prevented clinically.

 What Happens After a Drug Detox?

-As we’ve revealed before, detoxing isn’t the only thing you need to get rid of drug addiction or alcoholism.
-To get a full recovery, you have to go through a series of therapies, medications, and treatments.
+As previously explained, detoxing isn't the only thing you need to get rid of drug addiction or alcoholism.
+To reach a full recovery, you have to go through a series of therapies, medications, and treatments.
 Otherwise, you will relapse in no time, and all your efforts will go in vain.

-According to the Orange County addiction centers, this is what should happen after drug and alcohol detox.
+According to our experts at Cornerstone addiction centers in Orange County, this is what should happen after drug and alcohol detox.

 Enter into an Inpatient Addiction Treatment Program

-The Southern California, Orange County detox centers recommend it as the immediate step you need to take after detoxing.
-Many patients usually return home and end up relapsing most of the time.
-And then they come back for the rehab program and receive treatment.
+At Cornerstone, we recommend it as the immediate step you need to take after detoxing.
+Many patients usually return home and end up relapsing; this is usually when they come back for the rehab program and receive treatment.

 When you commit to an inpatient residential treatment program, you will receive therapeutic care that will allow you to build up coping skills.
 Furthermore, you will learn how to prevent relapses so you can go back to a normal life without any trouble.
 And if you need partial hospitalization, rehab will do that too.

-This inpatient program may last up to six months or more, depending on your condition.
+Depending on your condition, an inpatient program may last up to six months or more.
 If you are committed to the process, you can finish this task in the shortest amount of time.

-Move to a Sober Environment from Drug and Alcohol Rehab
+Move to a Sober Environment after Drug and Alcohol Rehab

 If you have a sober and nurturing environment in your home, you can live there.
 But the ideal thing to do is move to a professional drug or alcohol rehab for better results.
 The rehab facility will help you adapt to changes, so you will never feel like a fish out of water.

-When you are done with the detoxing, you need to live in an environment that inspires you to keep your urges in control and lead a normal life.
-Therefore, any Orange County detox center will suggest you commit to an inpatient treatment program.
+When you have completed the detox program, you need to live in an environment that inspires you to keep your urges in control and lead a normal life.
+At Cornerstone, we suggest you commit to an inpatient treatment program.

 Get into an Outpatient Program